|50% up to $250|

 A Seamless User Interface

 Who doesn’t love a website that’s so painful to use it makes you want to throw your computer into oncoming traffic?
 Okay, we think we made our point.
-It’s extremely important to us that an online sportsbook gives us a user interface that works well.
+It’s extremely important to us that an online betting website gives us a user interface that works well.
 We want to be able to research lines, choose bets, make those bets, and see if we won or lost without losing our minds.
 Is that really too much to ask for?

 Apparently, according to what we’ve seen on a lot of sites, it is way too much to ask for.
 The problem probably stems from sites building their platform without accommodating for the end user (you) or without making arrangements to allow for expansion.
 As more and more sports become popular, sites need to add them into the mix to stay competitive.